Route Function

 }

-If you merely want to guard your page, then you can use a Route String with a guard() hook instead of a Route Function, which is usually a better approach.
+If you merely want to guard your page, then you can use a Route String with a guard() hook instead of a Route Function.

 You can use any routing tool you want, such as: